 Undergraduate scholarships for international or EU students

 Are you an international or EU student?
-Please see our international student pages for information about our scholarships for international and EU students.
+Find out more about our scholarships for international and EU students.

 NTU Care Leaver Bursaries

 We’ll award you a NTU Care Leaver Bursary of £500 to help towards living costs if you start your studies at NTU in 2018 and you:

 - have been in the care of a local authority in the UK (or have been looked after by relatives who have a court order to look after you in the UK) at some point since the age of 16; and

 - are under 25 on 1 September 2018; and